dezhouc2/Machine-Learning-from-A-Z/Part 8 Deep Learning/Artificial Neural Network/notes.md

       Cost function = 1/2*sum((y^i-yi)^2) for i = 1,...,m

+   This whole process is called Back Propagation:
-   idea: (find the optimal solution which is minimize the cost function)
+      idea: (find the optimal weights which is minimize the cost function)
         Step1: each of the rows train and result one expected yi

         Step2: calculate each of the cost function i for each (yi^,yi) pair, then calculate the sum of cost function

         Step3: adjust matrix W using sum of cost function

         Step4: repeat Step 1 - 3